pivosos2007/combatant-client/README.md

 Use the [`combatant-addon-template`](https://github.com/pivosos2007/combatant-addon-template) repository for a minimal addon project structure, examples, and build instructions.

-The addon API should be considered usable but not stability-guaranteed until the first tagged public release.
+The addon API should be considered usable but not stability-guaranteed until the version 1.0.0.

 ## Shaderpack patches